ExxML/Discord-Karuta-Botter/README.md

 Alternatively, you can enter your tokens as a list of strings in `tokens.json`.
 Leave the list empty if you would like to use `self.ACCOUNTS` instead. **Generally, I recommend using tokens instead of account credentials so you can save time and avoid potential rate limiting.** If you don't have your tokens on hand, you can automatically extract and save your tokens to `tokens.json` by filling in your account credentials in `token_extractor.py`, setting `self.SAVE_TOKENS = True`, then running `main.py`.

 3. Run `main.py`.
-It is **highly recommended** to run the program in a private channel to avoid interruptions. `self.COMMAND_USER_IDS` prevents other people from using message commands, but you can also set `self.COMMAND_CHANNEL_ID` to an empty string to disable message commands.
+It is **highly recommended** to run the program in a private channel to avoid interruptions. `self.COMMAND_USER_IDS` prevents other people from using message commands, but you can also set `self.COMMAND_SERVER_ID` and `self.COMMAND_CHANNEL_ID` to an empty string to disable message commands.
 4. To send a message from any account, manually send a message in the `self.COMMAND_CHANNEL_ID` channel using the following format (without angle brackets):
 ```bash
 {cmd} <account_number |OR| 'all'> <message>